Assessors

 What is the Board of Review?

-After meeting with assessment staff during the Open Book period to discuss the property, if I still think the assessment is incorrect, what can I do?
+After meeting with Assessor's Office staff during the Open Book period to discuss the property, if I still think the assessment is incorrect, what can I do?

 What evidence do I need to present at the Board of Review?

-The best evidence would be recent sale prices for properties similar to yours (known as comparable sales).
+The best evidence would be recent sales prices for properties similar to your own, which is referred to as comparable sales.
 The closer in proximity and similarity, the better the evidence.
 Another type of evidence is oral testimony from a witness who has made a recent appraisal of your property.

 What if there are no comparable sales?